 One of the hardest parts about getting your Law firm blog started is figuring out what to write about.
-Do you talk about the law?
+Do you talk about legal issues?
+Client testimonials?
 Or maybe your firm?
 Or local legal events could be an easy source for content.
+You need to choose legal blogging content that will help you rank better with search engines, is sharable on social media, and furthers your marketing strategy.

 This post is going to tell you everything you need to know about getting your law firm’s blog up and running.